 Can my Dog Get Coronavirus?

 In the past few months, one of the biggest news stories around the world has been the Coronavirus, also known as Covid-19.
-The virus became a pandemic, leading many around the world to take precautions such as wear face masks and disposable gloves.
+There’s fear that the virus is going to eventually become a pandemic, leading many around the world to take precautions such as wear face masks.
 Pet parents around the world are also concerned about the possibility of dogs becoming infected with the virus.

 Covid-19, also known as the novel coronavirus, is a new coronavirus which has appeared in humans.
 The source of this new virus is not certain—health officials have had a very difficult time trying to identify the original source.
 They believe is started in an animal and then jumped to humans.

 Covid-19 spreads in various ways from person-to person.
 It can be spread through coughing, sneezing, or even from being close when someone’s talking.
 The virus can then enter a person through the nose, eyes, or mouth from the air or from then hands.
 It may also be possible for this virus to spread through contact with contaminated surfaces.
 Other methods of transmission may also be via contact with an infected person’s fecal matter, though health officials are not completely sure about this infection route.

 Health officials are still unsure of the incubation period for Covid-19, but it may be anywhere from 14-24 days.